CarlOsito16/CarlOsito16/README.md

 ## Hi there 👋✨

-I am a career switcher from HR domains to Data Science and AI.
+I am a HR professional turned Data Science and AI enthusiast 🤖.

-After completing my first year in Thailand 🇹🇭, I received a scholarship and am doing a dual-degree Master program in Data Science in France 🇫🇷
+After completing my first year in Thailand 🇹🇭, I received a full-tuition scholarship and am doing a dual-degree Master program in Data Science in France 🇫🇷
 Starting from February 2023, I am so excited to be joining a startup as NLP engineer in Paris ✨